-Let’s start with the basics on keeping cichlids—the proper size tank, kinds of decorations or plants, necessary equipment, and water parameters.
+Let’s start with the basics of keeping cichlids—the proper size tank, kinds of decorations or plants, necessary equipment, and water parameters.

 1. Tank Size

-This depends on which type you decide to get, since they can grow up to 36 inches long, though the most popular varieties stay between four and eight inches.
-The general rule of thumb is to have two gallons of water for every inch of fish, so if you were keeping a six inch cichlid, you’d need a 12 gallon tank at minimum.
+This depends on which type you decide to get since they can grow up to 36 inches long, though the most popular varieties stay between four and eight inches.
+The general rule of thumb is to have two gallons of water for every inch of fish, so if you were keeping a six-inch cichlid, you’d need a 12-gallon tank at a minimum.

 But you probably don’t want to keep just one fish—so plan how many cichlids like to keep in your tank, then look at the adult length for each cichlid, and multiply all the adult lengths by two.
 For example, I want to have six cichlids in my tank, and they’re each going to be four inches long.
 That’s 24 inches of fish, or 48 gallons of water (24 total inches of fish times two gallons per inch).

 Cichlids are territorial, you’ll have problems if your tank is too small for the number of fish you have.
 Each cichlid needs to feel like they have its own special territory or area of the tank.
 If the tank is too small for that to happen, they could start fighting with each other.